 Do you turn to drugs instead of improving your relationships?

-Self-medication with alcohol or nicotine, or anti-depressants
+Self-medication with alcohol or nicotine, anti-depressants or

-or stimulants often seems easier than improving your relationships.
+stimulants often seems easier than improving your relationships.

 Do you want to change emotional or relationship